Showing posts with label Jerry Lee Lewis. Show all posts

 Train engine 382🚂🚂🚂

-Our last stop before starting home was the Winery, where I tasted several different wines before we purchased a bottle of Blackberry and Cayuga White wine, we spent $32.93.
+Our last stop before heading home was the Winery, where I tasted several wines before we purchased a bottle of Blackberry and Cayuga White.
+We spent $32.93.

-We had a great day it started out not too hot, by the end of the day it was humid.
+We had a great day.
+It started out not too hot, and by the end of the day, it was humid.

 Another full day of fun, see where next week will take us!